 Research and Independent Projects

 Undergraduate research and projects offer unique educational opportunities and all undergraduates are encouraged to participate.
-All BSME students are required to have at least one full-semester project experience through the ME43 Senior Design Project.
+All BSHF students are required to have at least one full-semester project experience through the ENP120-Project Study in Human Systems.

-Students who wish to engage in additional undergraduate research or independent projects enroll in ME94: Undergraduate Research (3 credits).
+Students who wish to engage in additional undergraduate research or independent projects enroll in ME 94 Undergraduate Research in the fall or spring semester.
 With the supervision of a faculty member and often in collaboration with others, students focus on a topic of scientific or practical interest.
 Undergraduate projects often require students to perform laboratory experimentation and/or numerical simulations, giving them an opportunity to gain practical experience and be exposed to graduate level engineering education.
-The Department will not grant course credit for ME94 unless the following requirements are fulfilled:
+The Department will not grant course credit for (ME94) unless the following requirements are fulfilled:

-- An undergraduate with junior or senior standing can take one semester of Undergraduate Research (ME 94) for credit as an ME Concentration Elective.
+- An undergraduate with junior or senior standing can take one semester of Undergraduate Research (ME 94) for credit as a Domain Focus Elective.

 - All ME 94 research projects must have a ME faculty advisor who is responsible for project assessment and grading.
 The student and advisor must meet at least every two weeks, but are encouraged to meet weekly.

-- All students intending to enroll in ME 94 need to submit a one-page proposal (form available here) within two weeks of the start of the semester (same as the Last Day for AS&E students to ADD courses).
+- All students intending to enroll in ME 94 need to submit a one-page proposal (form available here) within one week of the start of the semester.
 If the proposal is not submitted by the deadline, the student will not be given permission to enroll in the course.
 The proposal must be signed by the advisor and Department Chair.
 A scan of the form will be placed in the student's electronic file.

 - The ME 94 grading process will include an end-of-term poster presentation that will be evaluated by all faculty who participate.
 These evaluations should be in the form of a single "presentation" score.
 It is suggested that presentations account for 20% of the overall grade.